oernster/3D-printing-info/buy-stickers/README.md

 ### If interested, please use the coffee payment link on the front page of my repo to pay.

 ### Please also provide your full name and address and post / zip code so I can send them to you.

+Big thank you to BradTN for taking my photo and creating these designs in PhotoShop.